JTBD Analysis, What It Is and How to Do It

 An example of the JTBD Opportunity (Importance/Satisfaction) Chart as well as an example of the business value and JTBD report table is at the end of this chapter.

-What is JTBD analysis?
+What is a JTBD Analysis?

 Think of a JTBD analysis as a best friend and a doctor who tries to listen actively, understand the root cause of your problems, and help you, rather than just someone who records what you say, and helps you summarize your thoughts.
 Someone who gives you simply more of what you are doing right now versus giving you a better way to satisfy your true desire, and that could be through a totally different product.